-The Fund is new, and, therefore, has no performance history.
-Once the Fund has completed a full calendar year of operations, a bar chart and table will be included that will provide some indication of the risks of investing in the Fund by showing the variability of the Fund's returns and comparing the Fund's performance to a broad measure of market performance.
-Of course, the Fund's past performance (before and after taxes) does not necessarily indicate how the Fund will perform in the future.
+The bar chart and the performance table below illustrate the risks and volatility of an investment in the Fund by showing changes in the performance of the Predecessor Fund from year to year, and by showing how average annual total returns of the Predecessor Fund for 1 year, 5 years, and 10 years compare with a broad measure of market performance.
+Of course, the Predecessor Fund's past performance does not necessarily indicate how the Fund will perform in the future.